awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-fms.md

 You can enable trusted access using either the AWS Firewall Manager console or the AWS Organizations console\.

 **Important**
+We strongly recommend that whenever possible, you use the AWS Firewall Manager console or tools to enable integration with Organizations\.
+This lets AWS Firewall Manager perform any configuration that it requires, such as creating resources needed by the service\.
+Proceed with these steps only if you can’t enable integration using the tools provided by AWS Firewall Manager\.For more information, see [this note](orgs_integrate_services.md#important-note-about-integration)\.
-We strongly recommend that you enable trusted access by using the Firewall Manager console\.
-This enables Firewall Manager to perform required setup tasks\.
+If you enable trusted access by using the AWS Firewall Manager console or tools then you don’t need to complete these steps\.

 You must sign in with your AWS Organizations management account and configure an account within the organization as the AWS Firewall Manager administrator account\.
 For more information, see [Step 2: Set the AWS Firewall Manager Administrator Account](https://docs.aws.amazon.com/waf/latest/developerguide/enable-integration.html) in the *AWS Firewall Manager Developer Guide*\.

-On the Organizations side, you can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.
+You can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.

-**Important**
-We strongly recommend that where possible, you use the AWS Firewall Manager console or tools to enable integration with Organizations so that AWS Firewall Manager can perform any configuration that it requires\.
-Proceed with these steps only if you can’t enable integration using the tools provided by AWS Firewall Manager\.
-If you enable trusted access by using the tools provided by AWS Firewall Manager then you don’t need to complete these steps\.

 ------
 #### [ Old console ]

-**To enable trusted service access**
+**To enable trusted service access using the Organizations console**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.